Links on Android Authority may earn us a commission. Learn more.

 If you want full control over your Galaxy Buds Pro, you need the Galaxy Wearable app.
-This is where you manage noise-canceling, adjust ambient sound levels, and tinker with the touch controls.
-Samsung’s noise-canceling comes with a high and a low setting, and you can swap between the two as you please.
+This is where you manage noise-cancelling, adjust ambient sound levels, and tinker with the touch controls.
+Samsung’s noise-cancelling comes with a high and a low setting, and you can swap between the two as you please.
 The preset EQ profiles are nice as well, but you can’t create a custom profile, which is a real bummer.

 The Galaxy Wearable app also lets you manage automatic voice detection and seamless earbud connection.
 Seamless connection means that your new earbuds will swap between paired sources easily, though this only works with compatible devices like multiple Samsung Galaxy smartphones.